fast-reflexes/BirthdayProblem-Kotlin/README.md

 #### Example 2:

-Calculate the number of times `N` a deck of cards has to be shuffled to have a `P` = 50% probability of seeing a repeated shuffle:
+Calculate, approximatively, the number of times `N` a deck of cards has to be shuffled to have a `P` = 50% probability of seeing a repeated shuffle:

     > java -jar BirthdayProblem-1.0-fat.jar 52 -p 0.5 -c

 #### Example 3:

-Calculate the probability `P` of a collision in a 128-bit hash when hashing `N` = 2^32 = 4294967296 items with approximative methods and output answer as a Json object:
+Calculate, with approximative methods,  the probability `P` of a collision in a 128-bit crypto when encrypting `N` = 2^64 = 18 446 744 073 709 551 616 blocks with the same key and output answer as a Json object with at most 5 decimals:

-    > java -jar BirthdayProblem-1.0-fat.jar -n 32 -b -s -t -j
+    > java -jar BirthdayProblem-1.0-fat.jar 128 -n 64 -b -s -t -j --prec 5

 #### Help: